jeff-winn/homebridge-automower-platform/docs/index.md

   Be advised, because this plug-in uses cloud services, service interruptions or outages are possible as it relies solely on the aforementioned cloud services to manage the communication with your device(s).

   #### Hardware Requirements
+  The following hardware requirements are necessary for the proper operation of the plug-in.
+If you are unsure whether your mower is supported by the plug-in, you can find the compatibility matrix [HERE](/extras/compatibility-matrix).
   - The Automower *must* have an Automower Connect module installed, Bluetooth only models will require an upgrade.
 For more information, please contact your local Husqvarna Automower dealer.

   #### Supported Capabilities